Advertisement

 In the old days of manual bookkeeping, each year-end (or at the end of any reporting period), all the income and expense accounts were closed to an income summary account which was then cleared to the equity account.

 The purpose was (and still is) to clear all temporary income and expense accounts to zero so you could begin calculating your net income for the next period.
-Computer programs now do this for you automatically which makes the procedure a little less obvious.
+Accounting programs now do this for you automatically which makes the procedure a little less obvious.

 It is important to understand that profit is NOT cashflow.
-Follow the link to understand the difference ... it's IMPORTANT.

 This concludes the discussion on the income statement.
 Now we will move on to ratio analysis.